I8: ARGOS Research of astroparticles, geological and oceanographic studies

 - the determination of the sensitivity of ORCA for different inner Earth compositions, from the statistical study of simulated large samples of pseudo-experiments

-The framework will then be used to evaluate the capabilities of an ORCA-like detector to constrain different Earth composition models, using inputs from expert geophysicists from the IPGP.
+The framework is used to evaluate the capabilities of an ORCA-like detector to constrain different Earth composition models, using inputs from expert geophysicists from the IPGP.

 Task 2 : Interdisciplinary exploitation of the KM3NeT Calibration Units

-The KM3NeT team at APC is in charge of the design and construction of the Calibration Units (CUs) that will be deployed among the detector lines and carry the calibration devices for the ORCA and ARCA detectors.
+The KM3NeT team at APC is in charge of the design and construction of the Calibration Units (CUs) deployed among the detector lines and carry the calibration devices for the ORCA and ARCA detectors.